 A musician's journey across four seas.

-Three Irishman on a sailing vessel they named Eve crossed the western Mediterranean into the Tyrrhenian Sea to the Aeolian Island of Lipari.
-Onward they travelled under an erupting Mount Etna through the Messina Straits into the Ionian and eventually crossing the Aegean Sea to the coast of Turkey.
+Three Irishman on a sailing vessel we named Eve crossed the western Mediterranean in tandem with two Dutchmen and an Irishman onboard Eve's twin, Adam.
+In reality the boats were nameless, simply assigned the numbers 811 and 812.
+Through the Straits of Bonafacio and Magellena into the Tyrrhenian Sea, continuing to the Aeolian Island of Lipari, onward under an erupting Mount Etna through the Messina Straits into the Ionian Sea, eventually crossing the Aegean to the south west coast of Turkey.

-Eve was joined by Adam on their heading east to Eden.
-In the Turkish port of Fethye, two identical boats awaited the worn out crews.
+In the Turkish port of Fethye two identical boats awaited the worn out crews.
 Eve became Farceur, the jester, Adam the Bienvenu.
-These boats had to leave Turkish waters, headed for the company headquarters in Greece.
-Four thousand sea-miles, thirty five days aboard, Dublin singer & guitarist Stuart Doyle kept a journal.
-'It's another world out there!'
+The joke was on us as we were unwelcome, these boats had to leave Turkish waters for the company headquarters on Greece's west facing Ionian coast.
+Four thousand sea-miles, eighteen days at sea, thirty five days on board.
+This was some wander.